ChironSZTE/cave-of-chiron/_pages/topics/docker/images.md

 Management of images are done with subcommands of the `docker image` command.

-### Identification
+### Identification of images

 Images are identified by their names and tags, or their "digests": `NAME[:TAG|@DIGEST]`.
 Images can always be referred to in this format.

-Their name is a human readable name, usually the name of a project.
+Their name is a human readable name, usually the name of a software.
 They might contain different sections that are divided by `/` characters:
 - When obtained from a container registry, the name will also include the user or organization that publishes it (e.g. `gitea/gitea`).
 - Names might also contain the container registry from where they were downloaded (e.g. `lscr.io/linuxserver/wireguard`).

 Tags are used to differentiate between different flavors of the image, based on version number, release type (release, development, nightly), base linux distribution, or others.
-The `latest` tag frequently points to the last uploaded container image, which might be a nightly release when you just wanted the latest stable one, so its use is generally discouraged.
+When no tags are specified, `latest` is used, which frequently points to the last uploaded container image, which might be a nightly release when you just wanted the latest stable one, so its use is generally discouraged.
 A specific NAME:TAG pair might still have further image variants when different images are built for different "platforms" (CPU architectures).

 The digest is the checksum (usually SHA256) of (the top layer of) a container image.